Budgeting With a Credit Card: Guide to Spending Smarter With Your Credit Card

 1. Determine Your Monthly Income

-To figure out take-home pay each month, budgeters can consult their bank account or look at paystubs from their employer (typically through an online portal).
-If your income varies each month, take the average income over the past year to get a rough ballpark figure.
+To figure out your monthly take-home pay, look at your bank account or paystubs from your employer (typically through an online portal).
+If your income varies each month, calculate your average monthly income over the past year to get a ballpark figure.

 2. Pick a Budgeting Method

-A person can’t budget with a credit card if they don’t have a budgeting method in mind.
-Consider one of the aforementioned methods or an alternative like the 50/30/20 budget, where you allocate 50% of your budget to needs, 30% to wants, and the remaining 20% to savings.
+You can’t budget with a credit card if you don’t have a budgeting method in mind.
+Consider one of the aforementioned methods or an alternative like the 50/30/20 budget, where you allocate 50% of your budget to needs, 30% to wants, and the remaining 20% to savings and debt repayment.

 When it comes to how to budget credit card payments, it helps to look back at your spending first.
-Gather financial statements from credit cards and bank accounts for the past month.
-Break each transaction into a category, such as needs, wants, savings, or something more specific.
+Gather statements from your credit cards and bank accounts for the past several months and create a list of your typical spending categories and how much you spend on each.

 Armed with a structure and an understanding of your past spending, now comes the time to plan for the future.
 When creating a plan, consider: